xKDR/Survey.jl/README.md

 # Basic usage:

-In the following example, we will load the Academic Performance Index dataset for Californian schools and produced the weighted mean for each county.
+In the following example, we will load the Academic Performance Index dataset for Californian schools and produce the weighted mean for each county.
 ```julia
 using Survey